wasab1kastike/autobattles4xfinsauna/docs/design/unit-visuals.md

 npm run export:sprites
 ```

+The helper (implemented in `tools/export-sprites.ts`) scans
-This script scans `assets/sprites/*.svg`, verifies the 64×64 canvas, and writes
+`assets/sprites/*.svg`, verifies the 64×64 canvas, and writes
 `assets/sprites/manifest.json` with the translation and scale data recovered
 from each file.
+It also rasterizes every sprite into polished PNG outputs at
+64×64 and 128×128 (saved as `<sprite>.png` and `<sprite>@2x.png`) within
-The manifest records the original source dimensions so future
+`public/sprites/` alongside the manifest.
+The manifest records the original
-re-exports can double-check parity with the historic art.
+source dimensions so future re-exports can double-check parity with the historic
+art.

 ## Refresh checklist

 1. Update the raw SVG in `assets/sprites/` (keep it vector-based, no raster
    embeds).
-2. Run `npm run export:sprites` to regenerate `manifest.json`.
+2. Run `npm run export:sprites` to regenerate `manifest.json` and refresh the
+   PNG exports in `public/sprites/`.
 3. Adjust `UNIT_SPRITE_MAP` entries so `scale` and `nudge` still land the feet on
    the hex base.
 4. Extend `src/render/units/draw.test.ts` if a new sprite type is introduced.